Last updated on February 11th, 2021 at 12:17 pm

 You can use these sensors to create many useful automations.
 And this is what we are going to do right now, but let’s first start with the Home Assistant companion app for macOS installation and smashing the subscribe button for my Newsletter.

-Go to this GitHub page and download the home-assistant-mac.zip file.
+Go to the official GitHub page of the app and download the latest home-assistant-mac.zip file.

 Usually the file will go to your Downloads folder inside your username home folder and it will be automatically uncompressed.

 You can optionally move it to your Applications folder or if you have any issues starting it you can try to move it to your Desktop.

 After you start it you should see the initial Home Assistant wizard that will guide you to through the initialisation process.